flopezjr/5-blue-json-mraz/README.md

 * Member of the majority = Your party aligns with the color of your state
 * Individual Donors = non group funds

-Viz 1:
-A Bar Chart that identifies
-The Average raised out of state for
-	a.
-A democrat Challenger Opposition
-	b.
-A democrat Challenger Majority
-	c.
-A democrat Challenger Swing
-	d.
-A republican Challenger Opposition
-	e.
-A republican Challenger Majority
-	f.
-A republican Challenger Swing

 Figure 1:

 ![fig1](Images/Fig1.png)